50 Vintage Wedding Photos So Beautiful We Can't Look Away

 John Lennon and Yoko Ono had to go all the way to Gibraltar to get married

-We chose Gibraltar because it is quiet, British and friendly.
+We chose Gibraltar because it is quiet, British, and friendly.
 We tried everywhere else first.
 I set out to get married on the car ferry and we would have arrived in France married, but they wouldn’t do it.
 We were no more successful with cruise ships.
 We tried embassies, but three weeks’ residence in Germany or two weeks’ in France were required.

 Grace Kelly and Prince Rainier of Monaco in their fairytale wedding

 It’s one thing to be Hollywood royalty, but to be actual, real deal royalty is a whole other can of worms.
 On April 18, 1956, screen star Grace Kelly became a legitimate princess when she married Monaco’s Prince Rainer in one of the most opulent weddings of the groovy era.
-Kelly’s wedding dress was a gift from MGM; it took 30 seamstresses to construct and was designed by by costume designer Helen Rose.
-The wedding was a who’s who of high society at the time with guests like Cary Grant, Ava Gardner, and Gloria Swanson, and society notables Aristotle Onassis and Conrad Hilton - if you were invited to this shindig then you were really someone.
+Kelly’s wedding dress was a gift from MGM; it took 30 seamstresses to construct and was designed by costume designer Helen Rose.
+The wedding was a who’s who of high society at the time with guests like Cary Grant, Ava Gardner, and Gloria Swanson, and society notables Aristotle Onassis and Conrad Hilton.
+If you were invited to this shindig then you were really someone.
 Kelly’s son, Prince Albert II, later said that his mother thought the wedding was “overwhelming.”

 George Harrison and Pattie Boyd after their small ceremony in Surrey

-The ceremony took place early in the morning at Epsom register office, in Surrey, not the most glamorous place, and the room was very hot and stuffy.
+The ceremony took place early in the morning at Epsom Register Office, in Surrey, not the most glamorous place, and the room was very hot and stuffy.
 Brian Epstein was there and Paul McCartney, who was George’s best man.
 Otherwise it was family – my mother, with her cousin Penny Evans, who had been around a lot while I was growing up.
 Colin, Jenny, Paula, David and Boo, George’s parents and brothers.
 Uncle John, my mother’s twin brother, gave me away.

 Brigitte Bardot and Jacques Charrier were married by the mayor of Louveciennes

 Brigitte Bardot wasn’t the kind of actress to do anything normally.
 She approached her personal fashion in the same way that she approached her fashion.
-When she married her second husband, actor Jacques Charrier, at the age of 23 in the summer of 1959 she wore a pink gingham dress and the whole thing was presided over by the mayor of Louveciennes, which is way better than getting a key to the city.
+When she married her second husband, actor Jacques Charrier, at the age of 23 in the summer of 1959, she wore a pink gingham dress and the whole thing was presided over by the mayor of Louveciennes, which is way better than getting a key to the city.
 The two European lovebirds stayed together until 1962.
-Even after their divorce the two were connected through their son Nicholas.
+Even after their divorce, the two were connected through their son Nicholas.
 She got married two more times but never had any more children.

 Eric Burdon of The Animals and War in a flowery service to Angie King

 Talk about flower power, this union between Eric Burdon of The Animals and model Angie King was pure 1960s gold.
 When these two walked down the aisle in 1967 it was an affair that looked to be all peace and love.
 However, things weren’t meant to last with this couple.
 Burden was a wild child of the era and he let his bad boy attitude get in the way of love.
-The two separated shortly afterwards, and Burdon moved to California.
+The two separated shortly afterward, and Burdon moved to California.
 He later told the Express: